 DPsych (Clinical) BPsych (Hons) MAPS

-Dr Bianca Heng is a leading Clinical Psychologist in social anxiety and internet addictions.
+Dr Bianca Heng is a leading Clinical Psychologist in developmental trauma, social anxiety and internet addictions.
 At the heart of her proficiency is a trustworthy, efficient, meticulous and caring nature.

 A warm, dependable presence in her clients’ lives, Bianca works with children, adolescents and adults to address their emotional needs.
 She patiently defines the role of emotion in hindering personal progress, and empowers you to find contentment, live undeterred by fear, and establish a clear direction for the future.